timmyraynor/timmyraynor.github.io/_posts/2018-05-17-nifi-ssl-deep-dive.markdown

     <DN Prefix> + <node FQDN> + <DN Suffix>

 Which means the beginning `,` in the Suffix is also important.
-As each node has their own FQDN (Full Qualified Domain Name), the generated certificate would be different for each node.
+As each node has its own FQDN (Full Qualified Domain Name), the generated certificate would be different for each node.

 ### Truststore: cert about 'Who I trust'
 When NiFi node trying to communicate with other nodes (within the cluster or outside the cluster, e.g. NiFi site-to-site), the DN of the cert in the node's keystore will be recognized as it's ID.

 But how other nodes trust this is the real ID?
 That's when the *truststore* comes into play.

-As the RootCA (e.g. NiFi CA) certificate is imported into the *truststore* in the every node within the cluster (if outside the cluster like NiFi site-to-site over SSL, the other NiFis' CA certificate needs to be imported into *truststore* as well).
+As the RootCA (e.g. NiFi CA) certificate is imported into the *truststore* in every node within the cluster (or outside the cluster, e.g. NiFi site-to-site over SSL, then those NiFis' CA certificate(s) will also need to be imported into *truststore*).
 Nodes holding the CA signed certificates will be trusted as well.

 From the schema above, each node will know that other nodes with DN names like: `CN=nifiXX.exampledomian.com, OU=NiFi` are certificated by the RootCA which is trusted in the truststore.